barryvdh/laravel-debugbar/readme.md

 composer require barryvdh/laravel-debugbar
 ```

-After updating composer, add the ServiceProvider to the providers array in config/app.php

-> Laravel 5.5 uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider
+Laravel 5.5 uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.

+The Debugbar will be enabled when `APP_DEBUG` is `true`.

 > If you use a catch-all/fallback route, make sure you load the Debugbar ServiceProvider before your own App ServiceProviders.

-### Laravel 5.x:
+### Laravel 5:

+If you don't use auto-discovery, add the ServiceProvider to the providers array in config/app.php

 ```php
 Barryvdh\Debugbar\ServiceProvider::class,